 Pillar four: The Business of Investing.
 In the fourth section of the book, Bernstein demonstrates how the financial industry is designed to part you from your money.
 Brokerage fees, mutual fund expenses, and taxes all produce heavy “drag” on your financial portfolio.
 A smart investor does their best to reduce all three investing pitfalls. .

 Whilst fees and taxes are mentioned more often than not, they are other enemies lurking in the wings, too.
 Inflation is the silent destroyer of money.
-Meanwhile, traditional financial journalism tends to hype hot mutual funds and brokerage houses — spreading what some people call “financial pornography” — in order to boost sales.
+Meanwhile, traditional financial journalism tends to hype hot mutual funds and brokerage houses — spreading what some people call “financial pornography” (not to be confused with actual pornography such as the videos you can find online here https://www.nu-bay.com) — in order to boost sales.
 Bernstein notes: “ You can only write so many articles that say, “buy the market, keep your costs down, and don’t get too fancy,” before it starts to get very old.”

 Putting The Four Pillars Together

 After introducing his four pillars of investing, Bernstein explains how to use them to build a stable financial “house” or portfolio.
 Bernstein puts this brilliantly “With relatively little effort, you can design and assemble an investment portfolio that, because of its wide diversification and minimal expense, will prove superior to most professionally managed accounts.
 Great intelligence and good luck are not required.
 The essential characteristics of the successful investor are discipline and stamina to, in the words of John Bogle, stay the course ”.